JustinMi/JustinMi.github.io/_posts/2017-06-03-django-localization-internalization.md

 msgid "Tagalog"
 msgstr ""
 ```
-The first half is just a template of administrative details, usually intended for the translators to read.
+The first half is just a template of administrative details, usually intended for the translators to fill out.
 The core of the file is in the second half:
 ```
 #: translate/settings.py:120
 msgid "English"